Links on Android Authority may earn us a commission. Learn more.

 Method two: Menu options

-Head up to the View tab to get started, then select Freeze at the top of the dropdown menu.
+Head to the View tab to get started, then select Freeze at the top of the dropdown menu.

 Once you open the Freeze menu in Google Sheets, you’ll notice four options for both rows and columns.